underthestars-zhy/MobbinAPI/README.md

 ### Page query

-This method will return 24 apps, which is a page.
-If you want to query the next page, using the last app you queried privously. `nil` for querying the first page.
+This method will return 24 apps, which represents a page.
+To query the next page, use the last app you queried previously.
+Use `nil` to query the first page.

 ```swift
 try await mobbinAPI.queryNextPage(nil) // Query first page